Luv8436/Covidtracker/README.md

 # What it does ?

-    It show the covid statistics for a particular country as we enter it.<br/>
+    It show the covid statistics for a particular country as we enter it.
     Covid Data like - Population , Deaths , Recovered , Active Cases , Tests , Total Cases

 # How it does this ?